circleguard/circlecore/README.md

 As of the v1.0 release, we only attempt to detect the first item in that list - replay stealing.

-**Disclaimer: Neither the osu!ac organization nor any of the circleguard devs are associated with osu! or the official osu! staff in any way.**
+**Disclaimer: Neither the Circleguard organization nor any of the circleguard devs are associated with osu! or the official osu! staff in any way.**

 ## Getting Started